1. Overview

 How to take part

-You can find out more about the role of a mentor by calling Business Mentoring Scotland on Tel 0141 444 7500.
+You can find out more by calling Scottish Business Mentoring on 0141 444 7500, emailing mentoring@scottishchambers.org.uk or by visiting the Scottish Business Mentoring website.

 Business Gateway runs events covering all areas of running a business.
 You can also talk to an adviser by calling 0300 013 4753.